 A picture says a thousand words, and similarly, a movie can tell a whole story in a single scene or even a dialogue.
 There is so much to learn from the media we have access to in these modern times.
 Even when it comes to topics like the economy, stock market, trading, countless acclaimed movies have been made based on them in the past few decades.

-Here is a list of some of the best stock market movies for anyone who is wondering how to make a career in the stock market.
+Here is a list of some of the best stock market movies in Hindi and English for anyone who is wondering how to make a career in the stock market.

 A thriller-drama movie, Bazaar is based on a stock trader’s life.
 Hired for his trading skills, Rizwan gets entangled in insider trading and corrupt networks.
 As a stock market-related movie, it provides a good look at what it takes to actually work in the field.